muggy8/improbable/from-me-to-me/dPRPjiiM.md

-# End of the Hunt
+# Time of Rest

-I sat anxiously watching Mikay, Phanna, and my sisters from afar hoping that mikay will be able to settle the situation.
+I sat anxiously watching Mikay, Phanna, and my sisters from afar hoping that Mikay will be able to settle the situation.

 I didn't know for how long I had been looking at the group as each second felt like an eternity.